 Raymond Davis had the original idea for the Glencairn glass 20 years before, but good things come to those who wait, as they say.
 The company says that when his sons discovered his prototype, they consulted with five of the largest distilleries in Scotland, and the end result was the Glencarin whiskey glass that’s known worldwide today.
 According to Jack Bettridge in the September 2013 issue of Cigar Afficionado, the silhouette of the glass is inspired by the traditional nosing copitas found in the finest tasting rooms of Scotland.

-Uisce Beatha, a website dedicated to the world of malt whisky, states that The Glencairn Glass went into production in 2001.
+The Glencairn company created a website solely for the glass that states that The Glencairn Glass went into production in 2001.
 The original design was a bit smaller than the one produced today, partially due to the more limited supply available at the time.
 As the world grew a larger affinity for scotch and other whiskies, the more bulbous size was developed.

 These crystal whisky glasses are ideal for proper assessment of the nuances for several reasons.
 First, the shape of the bulb at the bottom of the glass creates the perfect lens for investigating the color and texture of the spirit.
 Impurities can be easily spotted, and light is reflected in a way that allows a deeper understanding of the golden tones and hues.
 Also, the tulip shape allows the aromas to collect inside the glass.
 Stephen Beaumont points out in a 2011 article from Nation’s Restaurant News that the world’s leading connoisseurs consider aroma to be just as important to the tasting process as flavor.
 Finally, the narrow opening of the glass limits actually contact of liquor with the skin, preserving the integrity as much as possible until the last sip has been tasted.